-This is your water quality report for January 1 to December 31, 2023 For more information regarding this report contact: CITY OF COMO provides ground water from [Carrizo Wilcox aguifer] located Name Tony Shadix in [Hopkins County] 903-488-3434 Este reporte incluye información importante sobre el agua para tomar.
-Para asistencia en español, favor de llamar al telefono (903) 488-3434.
-Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
-Definitions and Abbreviations The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Action Level: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Avg: Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+Phone 903 - 488 - 3434 Este reporte incluye información importante sobre el agua para tomar.
+Para asistencia en español, favor de llamar al telefono () -.
+Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our Level 1 Assessment: water system.
+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred Level 2 Assessment: and/or why total coliform bacteria have been found in our water system on multiple occasions.
+The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants Maximum residual disinfectant level goal or The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of MRDLG: disinfectants to control microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) millirems per year (a measure of radiation absorbed by the body) mrem: na: not applicable.
+Maximum Contaminant Level or MCL:

 NTU nephelometric turbidity units (a measure of turbidity)